AJRepo/apparmor-skype/README.md

 skype  8.110.0.218  320  latest/stable  skype✓      -

 ```
+# Bash Scripts for Installation

 There is a script to do steps 0-3 above named `update_with_diff.sh`.
-This uses the
+This uses the file
-.diff file to do the update as above.
+`snap.skype.skype.diff` to do the update as above.

 There is also a script `update_with_add.sh`.
 This
 looks for a '}' as the last line of the skype profile file and then replaces it with the
+contents of the file `snap.skype.skype.add` and then add back the '}' as the last line
-contents of the .add file.
-Eventually perhaps these two scripts will be combined
-to reduce duplication
+of the skype profile file.

+Perhaps these two scripts will be combined to reduce duplication at some point in the future.

 Both of these scripts should be considered in beta status.